Get matched with vetted scholarships and enter our

 What is the graduation rate at University of Kentucky?

-69% of students who start at University of Kentucky end up finishing their degree within six years of enrolling.
-This is 11% more than the national median.
+70% of students who start at University of Kentucky finish their degree within six years of enrolling.
+This is 12% more than the national median.
 A higher graduation rate indicates that students have better experiences at an institution.

 How much do graduates of University of Kentucky go on to earn?

-10 years after starting school at University of Kentucky, the median earnings among students who received federal financial aid was $59,025.
+The median income of students 10 years after starting at University of Kentucky is $59,025.
 This is $8,634 more than the national median.

 How much do students at Kentucky take out in loans?

-Graduates of Kentucky have to take out a median of $22,500 in federal student loans.
-This is $9,000 more than the national median.
-As you make decisions about your college loans, it’s important to inform yourself on the advantages and disadvantages of each loan option.
-Our guide to navigating these different options is a great place to start.
+Graduates of Kentucky take out a median of $22,500 in federal student loans.
+As you make decisions about your college loans, be sure to inform yourself on the advantages and disadvantages of each loan option.
+Scholarships360’s guide to navigating these different options is a great place to start.

 Data Sources